lendismartcom/backend-code-challenge/README_old.md

   the application layers.

 - It would also be nice to have a mechanism that logs the user-agent in the console on each HTTP request that is made.

+- Add JavaDocs

+- Decouple and make the code as reusable and generic as it makes sense to be.

 # How do I start?